Yazwh0/BitMagic.Documentation/Debugger/SpriteViewer.md

 - horizontal and vertical flip
 - colour mode

-## Debug colours
+## Highlighting sprites

-You can assign a debug colour to individual sprites.
-The emulator then tints those sprites in its display, which makes it easy to pick a particular sprite out of a busy screen.
+Check `Highlight Sprites` and each active sprite is tinted in the emulator's display, one colour per sprite from a fixed 128-colour palette.
+You can't choose the colours yourself, but it makes a particular sprite easy to pick out on a busy screen.
+Unchecking the box clears the tint.